Hyperbolic inverse problem with data on disjoint sets: Introduction

 In addition to \cite{Lassas2012}, we are aware of only two results on inverse boundary value problems with disjoint data analogous to the case $\overline\Src \cap \overline\Rec = \emptyset$.
 Rakesh \cite{Rakesh2000} considers a wave equation on a one-dimensional interval with sources supported on one end of the interval and the waves observed on the other end, and Imanuvilov, Uhlmann, and Yamamoto \cite{Imanuvilov2011a} proved that a zeroth order term in a Schr\"odinger equation on a two-dimensional domain homeomorphic to a disk, whose boundary is partitioned into eight parts $\Gamma_1,\Gamma_2,\dots,\Gamma_8$ in the clockwise order, is determined by boundary measurements with Dirichlet data supported on $\Src=\Gamma_2\cup\Gamma_6$ and the Neumann trace observed on $\Rec=\Gamma_4\cup\Gamma_8$.

 Let us mention also the result on recovery of a conformal scaling factor in the metric tensor given the Dirichlet-to-Neumann map \cite{Stefanov2015} that, analogously to our result, uses local convexity of the boundary.
 The proof \cite{Stefanov2015} is based on a reduction to the boundary rigidity result \cite{Stefanov2013c} and this approach seems to require that $\Src = \Rec$.
+Let us also mention that, using the equivalence between inverse problems for hyperbolic equation and inverse problems stated for other equations described in \cite{Katchalov2004,KOSY}, the result of this paper can also be applied in other context for different types of equations.

 A vast majority of results on inverse boundary value problems assume that $\overline\Src \cap \overline\Rec \ne \emptyset$.
 For this type of non-disjoint, partial data results, we refer to \cite{Caro2009, Chung2014, DosSantosFerreira2007, Greenleaf2001a, Guillarmou2011, Imanuvilov2012, Imanuvilov2010b, Kenig2013}.